jackiehjm/stx-docs/doc/source/admintasks/isolating-cpu-cores-to-enhance-application-performance.rst

     ~(keystone)admin)$ system host-cpu-modify  -f application-isolated -p1 15 worker-1
     ~(keystone)admin)$ system host-unlock worker-1

-All SMT siblings on a core will have the same assigned function.
-On host boot, any CPUs designated as isolated will be specified as part of the isolcpu kernel boot argument, which will isolate them from the process scheduler.
+All |SMT| siblings (hyperthreads, if enabled) on a core will have the same assigned function.
+On host boot, any CPUs designated as isolated will be specified as part of the isolcpus kernel boot argument, which will isolate them from the process scheduler.

 .. only:: partner